nxskok/pasias/docs/10-analysis-of-variance.md

 ## Atomic weight of carbon

-\label{q:carbon} The atomic weight of the chemical element carbon is 12.
+ The atomic weight of the chemical element carbon is 12.
 Two methods of measuring the atomic weight of samples of carbon were compared.
 The results are shown in [http://www.utsc.utoronto.ca/~butler/c32/carbon.txt](http://www.utsc.utoronto.ca/~butler/c32/carbon.txt).
 The methods